setms/book/docs/requirements/digest/validation.md

 ambiguities, and omissions in requirements.

 Automate acceptance tests as much as possible.
-Automated tests fall on a spectrum from white box to black box.
+Automated tests fall on a spectrum from behavioral to structural.
-In black box testing, the tests can only work with the system's observable external interface.
-In white box testing, the tests can see inside the system they check.
+**Behavioral tests** focus on testing the external behavior of the system without considering its implementation.
+**Structural tests** take into account the internal structure, code, or logic of the system.

-Developers can write white box tests before the code, in a practice known as test-driven development @@Beck2002.
+Developers may write structural tests before the code, in a practice known as Test-Driven Development (TDD) @@Beck2002.

-Users may also manually perform acceptance tests in User Acceptance Testing (UAT).
+Behavioral tests may be performed by developers, separate Quality Assurance (QA) staff, and/or end users in User Acceptance Testing (UAT).
+For bespoke software specifically developed for one particular customer, UAT is often part of the formal process where the customer accepts the software.

 Some quality attribute requirements may require experts to validate them.
 For instance, many organizations hire penetration testers to validate security requirements.